 The history of the Presbyterian Church goes back to the Reformation in the 1500’s, when men like John Calvin and John Knox sought to bring in many reforms to church doctrine and worship.
 Knox, in particular, was instrumental in the establishing of the Church of Scotland, and many of our roots trace back there.
 In fact when the First Fleet landed in 1788, on board was John Hunter, a former candidate for the Church of Scotland ministry who served as captain of the fleet flagship HMS Sirius.

 Early settlers to Australia (particularly the South West of Victoria) were of Scottish origin and brought their faith with them.
 As these settlers came from a variety of Presbyterian churches, there was no one unified ‘Presbyterian Church’ in Victoria until 1859 when the Presbyterian Church of Victoria was formed as a union of the congregations of the Church of Scotland, Free Presbyterian and United Presbyterian denominations.

 From 1901 to 1977, the PCV was the largest of the state Presbyterian churches.
-Then in 1977, the majority of Presbyterian congregations (but not all) voted to join the Uniting Church of Australia, while others opted to remain Presbyterian.
+Then in 1977, the majority of Presbyterian congregations voted to join the Uniting Church of Australia, while others opted to remain Presbyterian.
 Since that time of union, the ‘continuing’ Presbyterian Church has flourished through its committment to the Word of God as authoritative and a return to the preaching of the gospel and the teaching of the apostles.

 The word ‘Presbyterian’ comes from the Greek biblical word ‘presbyter’ which can be translated ‘bishop’ or ‘elder’.
 So the name ‘Presbyterian’ simply reflects the way the Church is governed ie a system of governance by presbyters (or Church elders, including the minister who is a ‘teaching elder’) with the Lord Jesus Christ as the ‘only head of the Church’.

 The Supreme Standard of the Presbyterian Church is the Word of God contained in the Scriptures of the Old and New Testaments.
 The Subordinate Standard of the Church is the ‘Westminster Confession of Faith read in light of the Declaratory Statement.’